mauricio-chavez/superheroes-graphql-api/README.md

 $ source env/bin/activate
 ```

-When you want to exit your virutal environment:
+When you want to exit your virtual environment:

 ```bash
 $ deactivate